 “The thing is, you may run through the consequences [of taking steroids] in your head but you have no idea how bad it is and what you are going to deal with,” Newhart said.
 “It’s not worth it.
 I can’t go anywhere without explaining it.
 Nothing will prepare you for the aftermath.
 This will haunt me until the day I die.”

-Like it or not, it is how Newhart —whose two-year ban will expire in March — will ultimately be remembered.
+Like it or not, it is how Newhart —whose two-year ban expired this past March — will ultimately be remembered.
 But what drives an elite athlete to cheat?
 And how do you begin to try to pick up the pieces?
 Newhart opens up.

 For as long as the CrossFit Games have been a money-making, television-wielding, limits-defying spectacle, there have been whispers at the elite level.
 Rumors, whether wrong or right, about who may be cheating.
 At the upper echelon of sport, the slightest edge can make all the difference.